-- With parents who have already been drawn into conservatism and conservative religion they tend to pass on such values to their children through authoritarian parenting and religious indoctrination through their church.
+- With parents who have already been drawn into conservatism and conservative religion they tend to pass on such values to their children through authoritarian parenting, as well as fear based and religious indoctrination through their church.
 These children tend to join the ranks of their family’s religion and view and the cycle continues on to their multiple children.

 It is a powerful and autocatalytic cycle and the conservative institutions know this well to which they are more than happy to exploit.
 There is a quote from Aristotle which speaks of the power of indoctrinating children early in order to keep them under control and within this cycle:

 “Give me a child until he is 7 and I will show you the man.”